This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your child's healthcare provider as directed:

-Your child will need to have regular visits with his healthcare provider to make sure his medicine is working.
+Your child will need to have regular visits with his or her healthcare provider to make sure his or her medicine is working.
 Write down your questions so you remember to ask them during your visits.

 Ways to support your child:

 - Be patient with your child.
-Try to stop his behavior problems quickly so they do not get out of control.
-It will not help to yell at your child to get him to behave.
+Try to stop his or her behavior problems quickly so they do not get out of control.
+It will not help to yell at your child to get him or her to behave.
 Stay calm and be direct.
-Always give him eye contact and explain why the behavior needs to stop.
+Always give him or her eye contact and explain why the behavior needs to stop.
 Try to be patient as your child learns new ways to behave well.

-- Help your child understand tasks he needs to do.
-Make eye contact with your child and give him 1 task.
-Let him complete the task before you give him a new task.
-Work with his teachers to make sure you know what homework is assigned and when it is due.
+- Help your child understand tasks he or she needs to do.
+Make eye contact with your child and give him or her 1 task.
+Let your child complete the task before you give him or her a new task.
+Work with his or her teachers to make sure you know what homework is assigned and when it is due.
 Your child may need to start working on assignments well before they are due.
-He may need to work for short periods at a time.
-A homework notebook can help your child keep track of assignments and make sure he turns in the work.
+He or she may need to work for short periods at a time.
+A homework notebook can help your child keep track of assignments and make sure he or she turns in the work.

 - Help your child manage stress.
 Stress may make your child's ADHD worse.
 Teach your child how to control stress.
-Ask about ways to calm his body and mind.
+Ask about ways to calm his or her body and mind.
 These may include deep breathing, muscle relaxation, music, and biofeedback.
-Have your child talk to someone about things that upset him.
+Have your child talk to someone about things that upset him or her.

 - Feed your child healthy foods.
 These include fruits, vegetables, breads, dairy products, lean meat, and fish.
 Healthy foods may help your child feel better.
-Your child's healthcare provider may want your child to eat a special diet or one that is low in fat.
+Your child's healthcare provider may want your child to follow a special diet or one that is low in fat.
 Your child should drink water, juices, and milk.
 Limit the amount of caffeine your child drinks.
+Limit foods that are high in sugar, such as candy.
+Sugar and caffeine may make ADHD symptoms worse.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.